Get access to cloud.gov

 - If you’re in FDIC: Some FDIC staff automatically have access and can log in using agency credentials.
 If you try to log in and receive a “status message is null” error, contact the FDIC identity team to be added to the cloud.gov access group.

-- If you’re in another agency: If you have a U.S. federal government email address, you can invite yourself.
-This automatically gives you a sandbox space.
+- If you’re in another agency: If you have a U.S. federal government email address, you can sign up for access.

 - Otherwise: If your team uses cloud.gov and you don’t have a federal government email address (such as if you’re a contractor), ask a teammate to invite you.